 If you would like more information about these statistics or for other areas of the country, you can download the annual guide produced by the Health and Safety Executive here.

-If an employer acts in a negligent way that leaves you with an injury or illness as a result it could be considered as grounds for a personal injury claim.
+If an employer acts in a negligent way that leaves you with an injury or illness it could be considered grounds for a personal injury claim.
 This may include failure to uphold a safe working environment or lack of training to allow you to carry out daily activities correctly.

 Accidents at work could include but are not limited to; trips/slips or falls, electrical incidents and manual handling and/or lifting accidents.
 These are known to lead to common injuries such as sprain, strains and injuries to the head, neck or back.